Last Updated on October 29, 2025 by Emma Fajcz | Published: March 27, 2019

 Part of experiencing Rome like the locals is dining where the locals do!
 Do you see many locals having lunch in Piazza Navona?
 Are there any Romans having their lunch break at the Trevi Fountain?
 No. Because, with very few exceptions, most of those restaurants are tourist traps.

-Pictures on the menu, food on display and crazy prices are things NOT to look for when searching for a restaurant in Rome.
+Pictures on the menu, food on display, and crazy prices are things NOT to look for when searching for a restaurant in Rome.
 Instead of dining right in a touristy spot, stay off the beaten track, and get lost in one of the side streets.
 That’s where you’ll find authentic, top-quality food.

 6. You don’t have to order a five-course meal

 How much food should you order when eating out?
 You’ll see that menus are divided into antipasti (starters), primi (first courses), secondi (main courses), contorni (side dishes) and dolci (desserts).
-But the idea that you have to order one dish per section is an urban legend!
-Romans usually order a starter, a first or second course and dessert.

 7. Trattorias, osterias and ristorantes are not the same